 Gruv Gear Fret Wraps

 Each pack comes with three wraps in three different colors – black, orange and brown.
+Edit: Other color combinations are now available!
 As you can see in the image above, the design is a simple black velcro strap with a soft fabric pad in the middle.
 The fabric section has some stiffening in the middle, allowing the pad to perfectly follow the curvature of your fingerboard and therefore dampen all strings with equal pressure.

 The adjustable velcro strap allows you to fine-tune the pressure exerted to enable the wrap to work flawlessly with your specific guitar.
 The straps are well made and should potentially last a lifetime given the right care.
 Three different sizes are available to accomodate most neck widths: